bonacciog/Arduino_C_Libraries/README.md

 # Arduino_C_Libraries

-Implementation of libraries written in C pure languague and using AVR Compiler, for devices:
+Implementation of libraries written in C pure language and using AVR Compiler, for devices:

   - 7 Segments Display
   - LCD Display